indecisiveuser/indecisiveuser.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 $ xcode-select --install

-24) IF YOU HAVE A MAC: Download and click through the package installer of the correct version of MacPorts from [here](https://www.macports.org/install.php) (Note: this will also take a while, ~ 1 hour)
+24) IF YOU HAVE A MAC: Download and click through the package installer of the correct version of MacPorts[here](https://www.macports.org/install.php) (Note: this will also take a while, ~ 1 hour)

 25) Open a *new* Terminal window